 Roads will be opening to traffic at specific times so any runner going slower than that pace will be informed that they are disqualified.
 Please keep in mind that at 8:26 at mile 6 and at 9:08 at mile 9, there will be staff to take bibs from runners not meeting the pace requirement.
 Those reaching mile 11 at 9:25 or after will be directed to the sidewalk to finish.

 Participants not meeting the pace at mile 6 and 9 will hear “You are now behind the 14 minute mile pace and you’ve been disqualified.
 The roads are now open to traffic.
-For your own safety we ask that you get in the van.
+For your own safety we ask that you get on the bus.
 We can’t make you but we would appreciate your cooperation.
-There is water in the van.
+There is water in the bus.
 If you choose to continue, you are on your own.
 The roads are open to traffic and there is no police protection or course marshals to direct you.
 If you choose to continue running, please understand that the police must resume the flow of traffic and may stop disqualified runners at various intersections.
 A finish line medal will not be available for you today but you are welcome to come by HiTOPS next week and pick up your medal.”

 This policy is strictly enforced for the safety of our runners.

 Who are the race organizers and what does the race support?

 The Princeton Half Marathon is organized by and support HiTOPS.
 HiTOPS is a Princeton, NJ based 501(c)(3) organization that provides adolescent sexual health education and support.
 For over 30 years, HiTOPS’ services have reduced health risks, promoted healthy relationships, and built inclusive communities.
 The programs of HiTOPS include age-appropriate sexual health education, professional trainings, and LGBTQ Youth Groups and mentoring.
 For more information about HiTOPS, please visit hitops.org.

 Is there a Military / First Responder discount?